Information for Survivors of Sexual Violence

 ARE YOU PHYSICALLY AND EMOTIONALLY SAFE?

 Your physical safety and preventing further assault is the first priority.
-If you are in immediate danger, call Campus Security or 911.
+If you are in immediate danger, call Campus Security or if you are off campus, 911.
 We encourage the reporting of all crimes but recognize that you may be reluctant and want to call a friend to be with you as you decide what you want/need to do next.
 You may want to talk to a professional, report the crime, or want a different kind of support.
-Whether you are male, female, transgender, or feel a different term for gender applies to you, the Caltech Center for Diversity and the Caltech Counseling Center are confidential resources available to support survivors of violence or related crimes.
+Whether you are male, female, transgender, or feel a different term for gender applies to you, the Caltech Center for Diversity and Caltech Counseling Services are confidential resources available to support survivors of violence or related crimes.
 We are also available to assist you if you wish to help a friend who has been victimized.

 DO YOU NEED IMMEDIATE MEDICAL ATTENTION?

-The Health Center is committed to providing compassionate and quality medical help to a student who has been sexually assaulted.
+Health Services is committed to providing compassionate and quality medical help to a student who has been sexually assaulted.
 Any student who has been assaulted may need a medical exam/treatment for any injuries they may have suffered as a result of the assault.
-In addition, the Health Center staff member will discuss testing and treatment for any possible exposure to Sexually Transmitted Infections and HIV.
-For female students, there may be a need to discuss pregnancy prevention.
-If additional or specialized medical care is needed, the Health Center staff can help facilitate that care.
-If the student would like to talk to a counselor, the Health Center staff will offer to help the student arrange to meet with someone from the Caltech Counseling Center.
-It’s the student’s decision whether to accept or not.
+Health Services providers can facilitate care at a facility that specializes in evidence collection (SART).
+In addition, Health Services providers will discuss testing and treatment for any possible exposure to sexually transmitted infections, including HIV.
+For students who may become pregnant, there may be a need to discuss pregnancy prevention.
+If the student would like to talk to a counselor, Health Services staff can arrange a referral to Counseling Services.

-Confidentiality: Because personal medical information is protected by law, a student can come to the Health Center, report the assault, be treated for injuries without concern that your private information will be shared with anyone else at Caltech, except whomever the student decides to tell.
-Note that medical providers (but not psychological counselors) in California, including the Student Health Center, are required to notify law enforcement when they receive a report of sexual assault.
+Confidentiality: Because personal medical information is protected by law, a student can come to Health Services, report the assault, and be treated for injuries without concern that your private information will be shared with anyone else at Caltech, except whomever the student decides to tell.
+Note that medical providers (but not psychological counselors) in California, including the providers at Health Services, are required to notify law enforcement when they receive a report of sexual assault.
+Students have the right to an advocate who can help them navigate interactions with law enforcement.

-Evidence Collection: What the Health Center CANNOT do is collect evidence that can be used in a criminal case against an assailant, should the student decide to press charges.
+Evidence Collection: What Health Services CANNOT do is collect evidence that can be used in a criminal case against an assailant, should the student decide to press charges.
 Evidence collection must be done by a SART (Sexual Assault Response Team) program in a medical facility.

 The closest SART facility to Caltech is:

-SAN GABRIEL MEDICAL CENTER located at 438 W. Las Tunas Drive, San Gabriel, CA. The San Gabriel SART provides comprehensive treatment and forensic evidence collection (the rape kit).
+SAN GABRIEL MEDICAL CENTER located at 438 W. Las Tunas Drive, San Gabriel, CA. The San Gabriel SART provides comprehensive treatment and forensic evidence collection (sometimes called a rape kit).
 SART assists individuals of all ages: 24 hours a day, 365 days year.
 For help, call the SART Hotline at (877)209-3049 or, to contact the hospital, call (626)289-5454.

 RAPE TREATMENT CENTER AT SANTA MONICA-UCLA MEDICAL CENTER for forensic evidence collection (the rape kit), advocacy, support, and a 24-hour hotline: (310)319-4000.
 Online: www.911rape.org.